Canonical Supermartingale Couplings: Introduction

 To the best of our knowledge, supermartingale couplings have not been specifically studied in the extant literature.
 However, as indicated above, martingale optimal transport has received considerable attention since it was introduced in \cite{BeiglbockHenryLaborderePenkner.11} and \cite{GalichonHenryLabordereTouzi.11}.
 In particular, \cite{BeiglbockJuillet.12,HenryLabordereTouzi.13, HobsonKlimmek.15,HobsonNeuberger.12,Juillet.14} study optimal martingale transports between two marginals for specific cost functions; the martingale Spence--Mirrlees condition in the form $f_{xyy}>0$ appears for the first time in \cite{HenryLabordereTouzi.13}, generalizing the functional form used in \cite{BeiglbockJuillet.12}.
+The non-strict condition, as well as the geometric definition, are novelties of this paper.
+We also remark that some of the technical developments in Sections~\ref{se:spenceMirrleesAndGeom}--\ref{se:geomCharact} provide simplifications with respect to previous works, when specialized to the martingale case.